 It’s funny that I don’t see more recipes like this.
 Granola bars that are actually made with granola!
 This is a great way to use up a box or batch, or simply to enjoy a different snack.
 We originally posted this recipe for Cherry Almond Granola Bars in 2007.
 It was shared with us by a site that I wrote for called Kids Cuisine.
 However, it originated from a publication called 7 days, 7 ways by the The National Honey Board.
 I’ve since updated the recipe with more options and easier to follow instructions.

 By ingredients, this recipe is dairy-free / non-dairy, optionally gluten-free, peanut-free, soy-free, and vegetarian.

 For egg-free granola bars, you might try swapping in a generous 1/3 cup of aquafaba (canned chickpea liquid).
 We haven’t tested it yet, but this should be a fairly good substitute.
-Alternatively, flax or chia eggs might work well.
+Alternatively, 1 to 2 flax or chia eggs might work well.
+Keep in mind that you are only substituting the whites, which are about 2 tablespoons of liquid each.
 To make the recipe vegan, too, you can swap agave nectar for the honey.

 - ⅓ cup honey

 - ¼ cup dairy-free buttery spread or margarine, melted (can possibly sub coconut oil)